🎄Are You Merry and Bright: part three

 Not starting with surmise, however, only abandoning the radio’s tuning knob, hands flung up, Ernestine said, “Work on this thing, would you, Mabel?”
 Then added: “What’s-his-name better darn well.”

 The armchair from the living room, at the head of the table, managed a creditable guest of honor’s place.
 It was five forty-five.
 The change of menu had made the apartment steamy, rather than toasty.
 The smells, though, were getting good.

 Mrs. Rosemont’s cloth—“Forget it.
-I’ve washed that thing a hundred times.
-But I haven’t looked at it in six years, you know?”—bumped out where the board stretched wider than the table.
+I hand-washed that thing thirty years.
+But lately, I haven’t even looked at it, you know?”—bumped out where the board stretched wider than the table.
 Maxwell, having got the radio just so (fingers crossed), now tinkered with this conundrum.
 Dexter whistled, polishing glasses.
-Mabel had arranged place settings, a mix of everyday dishes and china—this cup, that saucer; old platter, new celery—to make things look…bohemian, at least.
+Mabel had arranged place settings, a mix of everyday and china—this cup, that saucer; old platter, new celery—to make things look…bohemian, at least.
 Arty on purpose.